daigotanaka/daigotanaka.github.io/over-the-inertia-towards-data-democratization.md

 From the experience I wrote above, I truly feel the pain you might have.
-And I would like to help by designing and executing a data science project that helps to demonstrate the value and break the inertia against the data democratization in your company.
+And I would like to help by designing and executing a data science project that helps to demonstrate the value and overcome the inertia towards a data democratization in your company.

 I always welcome and appreciate if you connect me on LinkedIn and send a message.